TANISHQ-SHUKLA-77/InsightGrid-Social-Content-Analytics/README.md

-# InsightGrid Social Content Analytics
+# InsightGrid Social Content Analytics:

 A lightweight Flask app that accepts PDFs and images, extracts text, and provides AI-driven engagement recommendations.

-## Approach
+## Approach:

 I developed a lightweight Flask web application that allows users to upload PDFs and images to automatically extract text and generate actionable engagement insights.
 For PDFs, text extraction is handled using PyMuPDF, while images are processed with Tesseract OCR.
 The extracted content is then sent to an AI service, which provides recommendations for improving social media engagement, including optimizing post structure, captions, and hashtags.